Dilijan National Park: Flora

-The flora of Dilijan National Park includes 902 species of vascular plants, namely Lycopodium (1 species), Horse-tails (1), Ferns (12), Gymnosperms (7) and Angiosperms (881).
+The flora of Dilijan National Park includes 902 species of vascular plants, namely Lycopodium (1 species), Horse-tails (1), ferns (12), gymnosperms (7) and angiosperms (881).
 About 40 rare species of plants occur in this territory.
 29 species of the flora are registered in the Red Book of Endangered Species of Armenia and 4 in the Red Data Book of the USSR.

 The vegetation of the national park is of mesophilous Caucasian type mainly represented by forest associations.
-It mainly consists of deciduous species such as oak (Quercus iberica, Q. macranthera), oriental beech (Fagus orientalis), common and oriental hornbeam (Carpinus betulus, C. orientalis), which form homogeneous oak, beech and hornbeam forests as well as mixed forests with different combinations of the species mentioned.
-Georgian oak (Q. iberica) forests occur on the southern slopes of the middle forest zone and oriental beech forests on the northern slopes.
+It mainly consists of deciduous species such as oaks (Quercus petraea subsp. polycarpa, Q. macranthera), Oriental beech (Fagus orientalis), common and Oriental hornbeam (Carpinus betulus, Carpinus orientalis), which form homogeneous oak, beech and hornbeam forests as well as mixed forests with different combinations of the species mentioned.
+Georgian oak (Quercus petraea subsp. polycarpa) forests occur on the southern slopes of the middle forest zone and oriental beech forests on the northern slopes.
 In the upper zone forest consists of Q. macranthera.

 Hornbeam occurs mainly in mixed forests.
 Oriental hornbeam reaches up to 1500 m above sea level, while common hornbeam spreading all over the forest zone up to 2000 m.
 Different species of lime (Tilia), maple (Acer) and ash (Fraxinus) grow in the middle forest zone and especially the upper limit of higher forest zone.
 Coniferous forests (pine - Pinus, juniper - Juniperus and yew - Taxus) occupy a limited territory in the national park and occur in patches.
 Pine often makes dense forests in the basin of the River Hovajur on the slopes of the Areguni and Pambak ranges in the vicinity of serpentine Dilijan highway.
 There are many pine trees in Dilijan and on nearby slopes.

 Juniper sparse forests spread in the valley of the River Getik especially near the river mouth as well as on the dry slopes of the Ijevan Mountains.
-Juniperus foetidissima Willd. is the most predominant species among four juniper species occurring in the national park.
+Juniperus foetidissima is the most predominant species among four juniper species occurring in the national park.
 There are well conserved juniper stands on the rocky slopes of Mount Abeghakhar in the basin of the River Aghstev.